 Just remember to keep the following in mind if you’re changing it:

-The most important way to improve your brand tone of voice is by remembering to keep it consistent throughout your communications is vital to strengthen your brand.
+The most important way to improve your brand tone of voice is by remembering to keep it consistent throughout your communications, as this is a vital component to strengthening your brand.

-Mixed tones of voice across different platforms will only result in mixed signals and mixed messages for your target audience.
+A range of voices across different platforms will only result in mixed signals and mixed messages for your target audience.

 Sure, it can be tweaked to suit how you’re trying to communicate, but the essence of your voice should remain consistent.

 If you’re dealing with an unhappy customer, you wouldn’t keep up a humorous tone.
 In this instance it’s best to stick with a familiar tone to make the customer feel like someone is personally dealing with their complaint.

 Use their name, make them aware that you care about their complaint and how they are feeling, rather than switching straight to boardroom mode.

 Keeping on top of pop culture is a great way to stay on top of your brand voice game, especially if you’re going in for a cheeky, familiar tone with your audience.